BiglySoftware/BiglyBT/core/lib/libWIN32Access/README.md

 </Project>
 ```

-Building the project for the same platform as your JVM creates a `aereg.dll` file which must be placed in the working directory when BiglyBT is started.
+Building the project for the same platform as your JVM creates a `aereg.dll` file for Win32 or a `aereg64.dll` file for x64 which must be placed in the working directory when BiglyBT is started.